othermod/PSPi-1000-Version-4/README.md

-# PSPi-Version-4

-Software for Version 4 of the PSPi
+# PSPi Version 4 Software

-Uses ADS1015 for joystick and battery detection
+ADS1015 for joystick and battery detection

-Uses MCP23017 for buttons
+MCP23017 for buttons

+4.3" LCD, driven by GPIO using custom overlay

+Audio circuit similar to Pi 2